3. Consider dementia-friendly services

 If lots of people come over at once, try to designate one room or space in the home a ‘quiet area’ where your loved one can relax without loud noise.

 Some people may want to use headphones to listen to music and block out the noise.
-This will allow the person to enjoy the celebrations at their own pace.
+This will allow the person with dementia to enjoy the celebrations at their own pace.

 5. Think about food and mealtimes

-Be mindful of what the person usually eats – a full plate can be daunting for someone who has difficulties with eating.
+Be mindful of what the person usually eats as a full plate could be daunting for someone who has difficulties with eating.
 If the person does not usually have a plate of food, consider smaller portions or finger foods instead.

 We've also got lots more general tips to help with eating and drinking.